guettli/git-tips/README.md

 If you avoid long running git branches, then it is even less important.

-The native GUI `gitk` gives you a graphical overview.
+The native GUI `gitk --all` gives you a graphical overview.
+Don't ask me why the `--all` parameter is not the default.
+Without it, you won't see other branches.

 ## rebase vs merge